Skip to main content

 Putting it all together

-Now that we have our individual parts of the modular model, we're able to write this model to OpenFGA and then run tests against it.
+With individual parts of the modular model in place, write the model to OpenFGA and run tests against it.
+Below is an example of what to run in the CLI:

 fga model write --store-id=$FGA_STORE_ID --file fga.mod